xbrowsersync/api/README.md

 `server.https.enabled` | If enabled, the service is started using HTTPS. | `false` `server.https.keyPath` | Path to the SSL certificate's private key.
 Required when HTTPS is enabled. | (Empty string, no path set)
 `server.port` | Port to use for Node.js server for accepting incoming connections. | `8080`
-`status.allowNewSyncs` | Determines whether users will be allowed to create new syncs on this server.
+`status.allowNewSyncs` | Determines whether users will be allowed to create new syncs.
 Note: if this setting is set to false, users who have already synced to this service and have a sync ID will still able to get and update their syncs. | `true`
 `status.message` | This message will be displayed in the service status panel of the client app when using this xBrowserSync service.
 Ideally the message should be 130 characters or less. | (Empty string, no message set)
 `status.online` | If set to false no clients will be able to connect to this service. | `true` `tests.db` | Name of the MongoDB database to use for integration tests. | `xbrowsersynctest`